EXPLAINER: How Congress will count Electoral College votes

 HOW DOES THE SESSION UNFOLD?

 The two chambers meet together midday to count the votes .
-If the vice-president cannot preside, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
+Pence is expected to preside, but if the vice-president cannot be there, there is precedent for the Senate pro-tempore, or the longest-serving senator in the majority party, to lead the session.
 That’s currently Sen. Chuck Grassley, R-Iowa.

 WHAT IF THERE’S AN OBJECTION?